-Preventing the Pandemic Slide: Ways to Empower Learning This Summer
+Preventing the Summer Slide: Ways to Empower Learning This Summer

 As we approach the end of the school year, it has become obvious that this summer will not be a typical one.
 For the vast majority of students across the country, school has been out of session, at least physically speaking, since early March.
 And most of those children won’t be returning any time soon, at least not until districts across the nation decide upon the next steps about reopening schools in the fall.

 In the meantime, children have been learning online via virtual methods.
 Unfortunately, our littlest learners are simply not equipped with the technology skills needed to partake in successful online classes.
 And that’s all on top of the grief and stress they feel over the sudden change in their routine.
 See below to find fun ways to keep your child’s skills sharp over the next few months, including exciting ideas for summer activities for kids at home!

 Targeted Subject Areas for Summer Learning

 For elementary students, in-person classes are critical for early literacy and foundational math skills.
 When thinking about concepts such as telling time or cursive writing, it becomes obvious how virtual learning can underserve our youngest children who need hands-on practice and expert guidance.
 Clearly, what children learn early in their educational career serves as the basis for all the learning they engage in for the rest of their lives.

 As your family heads into the summer months, it’s important to stay organized and create a new learning routine.
 Even though summer camp may well be cancelled this year, many summer programs are going online this year.
 Kids Academy is about to launch a special Summer Camp Course for children from K through 3rd grade.
 Kids Academy learning camp is a great opportunity for your kids to fill summer with learning adventures and sharpen their skills for a new school year.
 Get ready to enroll your child in Summer Camp going live soon!
 Stay tuned!

 Reading and Writing

 For elementary students: